 All of the information required to modify the behaviour will be provided to you during the consultation.
 Handouts are provided and we are happy to reiterate key points if required.

-Example of Behaviour Issues Covered
+Examples of Behaviour Issues Covered

 - Fears and Phobias

-- All types of Aggression
+- All types of Aggressive behaviour to humans

 - Separation Problems